 As part of Canons top of the line L series telephoto lenses, the EF 200-400mm f/4 1.4x build quality is immaculate.
 It has a very strong magnesium alloy body that is weather sealed throughout, thus ensuring that it holds up to the rigors of professional usage.
 Initially, one area of concern I had was whether the extender lever area of the lens would be sealed well enough to prevent water and dirt from entering the lens through the seemingly penetrable region of the lever.
 My concerns were laid to rest after using the lens countless times in the rain and snow and never once did it seem as if any extraneous material was entering the lens through the area.
 When used in dusty conditions (like the times I have used it in Uganda) the region around the lever does tend to collect a lot of dust and sand, but once cleaned off there are no mechanical implications.
 The 80°-rotating zoom ring is very smooth and nicely damped in my opinion.
 From a handling perspective, I do have one gripe with the zoom ring and that is its location.

 When mounted on a tripod (as most people using this rather heavy lens will do) the location of the zoom ring is not a problem.
 But for those that like hand-holding their telephoto lenses as I do, the balance point of the lens becomes very important.
-The EF 200-400mm f/4’s balance point is around the focus ring and what that means is that it makes it difficult to handhold while maintaining the ability to fluidly change the lenses zoom.
-With the left hand on the zoom ring (it needs to be there for functional reasons), turning the wide-diameter zoom ring with the left hand means that no hand is left under the lens for support.
+The EF 200-400mm f/4’s balance point is around the focus ring and what that means is that it makes it difficult to handhold while maintaining the ability to fluidly change the lens’s zoom.
+With the left hand on the zoom ring (it needs to be there for functional reasons), turning the wide-diameter zoom ring with the left-hand means that no hand is left under the lens for support.
 Over time, I have learned that the best approach to handholding the Canon 200-400 is to place the lens between the left thumb and with the middle finger just behind the zoom ring which frees up the index finger to adjust the zoom.
-This approach works quite well with practice and by now I can do it rather effortlessly, but the fact remains that the lenses zoom is much easier to use when the lens is supported by a tripod.
+This approach works quite well with practice and by now I can do it rather effortlessly, but the fact remains that the lens’ zoom is much easier to use when the lens is supported by a tripod.

 The built-in 1.4x teleconverter is engaged by flicking a dampened lever on the side of the barrel.
 This swings the optical unit out of its housing on the side of the barrel into the lens’s light path.
 Switching it is very easy when the lens is mounted.
 When handholding, you run into a similar issue as before with the zooming.
-Initially, I was forced to put the camera down and to flick the switch with my left hand.
+Initially, I was forced to put the camera down and flick the switch with my left hand.
 But after using the lens more, I have come to a solution where while the left arm is cradling the lens I can move the switch with my right hand all the while keeping my eye in the viewfinder and thus making the process of engaging the teleconverter while handholding much quicker.
 I think that with their new 180-400mm f/4 lens, Nikon had this issue in mind when they placed the lever on the right-hand side of the lens.

-The Canon has quite an array of different button sets which are placed in a couple different regions on the lens barrel.
+The Canon has quite an array of different button sets which are placed in a couple of different regions on the lens barrel.
 The first set which deals with focusing is found close to the lens mount.
 The top switch in this set allows selection of Auto, Powered or Manual focus.
 As usual with a top-end Canon lens, you can tweak the focus manually at any time when using autofocus.
 Power Focus is designed to give smooth, controlled focus pulls during movie shooting.
 Below this is the focus distance limiter switch.
 The location of the limiter switch is another problem that will arise if you wish to handhold the lens and the subject you are photographing is changing its distance from you from near to far or vice versa which creates a need for changing the limiter switch.
 Because the switch is located so close to the mount, it is not possible to switch it without lowering the camera to hang off the strap, allowing it to rest on your body and freeing your left hand to make the necessary adjustment.

 The next set of switches are set further forward on the barrel, and deal with the image stabilizer.
 Mode 1 is the ‘standard’ setting that stabilizes in both dimensions.
 Mode 2 automatically detects panning and turns off stabilization in the direction of movement.
 Mode 3 only activates the IS system at the point of exposure.
 This mode is relatively new to Canon lenses and is especially useful for photographing erratic action because unlike in Mode 1 which can make for a jumpy viewfinder due to the constant activity of the stabilizer, in Mode 3 the stabilizer only initiates at the point of exposure.
 I tend to use Mode 1 if I am following a slower subject where I would rather have constant stabilization while I utilize Mode 3 when I am taking photos of more erratic subjects.